GinoGalotti/improv/aboutme.md

 picture-caption: is me pretending to look fancy
 ---

+This page is a very much Work in Progress.
+If you are interested on a place where I regularly share things and you can find me, feel free to check [this blog's facebook page](https://www.facebook.com/improveinimprov/)

 My name is Gino Galotti.
 You killed my father.
 These are the reasons why I think I am cool:

 - I am an engineer, so I overthink any hobby I join